hexbatch/apple-core/v1/docs/layers/d-organization-layers/deferred.md

 Can use a token for a time bounds and time to run this after an agreement is reached.
 Can be run once, or a few times or periodically

 This layer will run the script or remote at set times as long as agreement is truthful

+The agreement will store the user to do the actions for, and whitelist of api calls to make and any constant params to the calls (allowing chosen params to be vars done at the user description) the user to be proxied has to sign the agreement.

+Any user participating in the agreement (that is agreed on and still in force) can do layer api calls while logged in as themselves.